Bernie-2016/ground-control/README.md

 Ground Control is the campaign's central platform for creating, managing, and increasing turnout to events.
 It contains several key tools used every day by campaign volunteers and staff:

-* An administrative interface for editing and approving campaign events
+* An administrative interface for editing and approving events
-* Public and administrative versions of an event creation form
+* An event creation tool
-* A call tool which allows event hosts to call nearby constituents and invite them to attend their events
-* An email tool which allows event hosts to promote events to other nearby constituents
+* Call and email tools for event hosts to increase turnout
 * A constituent lookup tool for administrative use
 * A constituent event dashboard to allow uploading of data files for review by our data team